 Notification takes two forms:

 - Immediate notification by owner, operator, or person in charge to the NRC, LEPC, and SERC.

 - Written follow-up notification(s) to LEPC and SERC “as soon as practicable after the release“.

 What is meant by immediate?
 And what is meant by: “as soon as practicable after the release“?
 This article will shed some light on these very important requirements.

-US EPA has not defined in the Acts or the regulations what it means by “immediate”, however in an enforcement response policy for the relevant regulations the US EPA established guidelines to assist Agency personnel in determining whether or not an “immediate” standard was met.
+USEPA has not defined what is meant by “immediate”.
+However, in an enforcement response policy for the relevant regulations it established guidelines to assist Agency personnel in determining whether or not an “immediate” standard was met.
 It reads in part, “…ordinarily, delays in making the required notifications should not exceed 15 minutes after the person in charge has knowledge of the release.
 Immediate notification requires shorter delays whenever practicable.”
-Sure enough, the policy’s guidance for determining fines for non-compliance with these regulations considers the “timeliness” of the notification and the fines begin after 15 minutes has been exceeded between the moment of determination of a reportable release and the notification.
-Note that this policy guidance applies to the immediate notification requirements to both the NRC under CERCLA and the LEPC and SERC under EPCRA.
+Sure enough, the policy’s guidance for determining fines of non-compliance considers the “timeliness” of the notification and the fines begin after 15 minutes has been exceeded between the moment of determination of a reportable release and the notification.
+This policy guidance applies to the immediate notification requirements to both the NRC under C

 As soon as practicable after the release: